markjprice/cs12dotnet8/docs/errata/errata.md

   <input type="submit" />
 </form>
 ```

-But you will see three `null` warnings, as shown in the following output:
+But you will see three `null` compiler warnings, as shown in the following output:
 ```
 Warning (active) CS8602	Dereference of a possibly null reference.
 Northwind.Web C:\cs12dotnet8\PracticalApps\Northwind.Web\Pages\Suppliers.cshtml 34
 Warning (active) CS8602	Dereference of a possibly null reference.
 Northwind.Web C:\cs12dotnet8\PracticalApps\Northwind.Web\Pages\Suppliers.cshtml 38
 Warning (active) CS8602	Dereference of a possibly null reference.
 Northwind.Web C:\cs12dotnet8\PracticalApps\Northwind.Web\Pages\Suppliers.cshtml 42
 ```

-To prevent this, in the Razor Page code-behind file, you should make the `Supplier` property non-nullable (by removing the `?` from `Supplier?`), and then add a statement in the constructor to initialize the `Supplier` property to a new instance, as shown in the following code:
+To prevent this, in the Razor Page code-behind file, you should make the `Supplier` property non-nullable (by removing the `?` from `Supplier?`), and then add a statement in the constructor to initialize the `Supplier` property to a new instance to avoid runtime errors and to remove the compiler error about this, as shown in the following code:
 ```cs
 // Disallow nulls to avoid null warnings in the view.
 [BindProperty]